FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 referencing the objects being upgraded.
-In other words, if two application are running and one is trying to modify the table, view, procedure or trigger definition while another one is accessing those objects, the first application will receive an error 335544453 “object is in use”.
+In other words, if two application are running and one is trying to modify the table, view, procedure or trigger definition while another one is accessing those objects, the first application will receive an error 335544453 "object is in use".

 Therefore it is strongly recommended to close the statement as soon as it is no longer needed.
 This invalidates the BLR and release all